Eigenvector-based acceleration strategies for gradient-type methods: Acknowledgments and fundings

 \section{Acknowledgments and fundings}

 All the authors are grateful to Université de Picardie Jules Verne for financial support of Yousef Saad's stay in Amiens and to LAMFA (UPJV and CNRS, UMR 7352) for financial support of Marcos Raydan's stay in Amiens, both in March 2025.
+The authors are grateful to the two anonymous reviewers for their insightful comments and suggestions, which greatly enhanced the quality of this manuscript.
 The third author is funded by national funds through the FCT – Fundação para a Ciência e a Tecnologia, I.P., under the scope of the projects UID/00297/2025 (https://doi.org/10.54499/UID/00297/2025) and UID/PRR/00297/2025 (https://doi.org/10.54499/UID/PRR/00297/2025) (Center for Mathematics and Applications).
 The work of the fourth author was supported by NSF grant: DMS-2513117.